 Foot arthritis often affects older people, especially those who have spent excessive time on their feet, such as for work.
 If left untreated, foot arthritis can impede mobility.
 The condition causes swelling, deformity, severe pain and potentially permanent joint damage.
 Foot arthritis can make it especially difficult to walk, and the associated pain often grows worse over time.

 Xray of Joint Implant

 Foot arthritis is commonly treated through a combination of lifestyle changes such as weight loss, wearing bandages and anti-inflammatory medication use.
 Joint implant surgery is among the most successful treatment options for ankle and foot osteoarthritis.

-Dr. Schoenhaus uses the leading technological advances during joint implant surgery and offers the newest and best suited materials available.
+Dr. Schoenhaus and Dr. Gold use the leading technological advances during joint implant surgery and offers the newest and best suited materials available.

-During this procedure, Dr. Schoenhaus removes damaged bone and cartilage from the problem area and replaces it with a customized synthetic joint.
+During this procedure, Dr. Schoenhaus and Dr. Gold remove damaged bone and cartilage from the problem area and replaces it with a customized synthetic joint.
 The replacement joint is generally made of plastic or metal.

 The most common joint plant surgery conducted on the feet is at the metatarsophalangeal (MTP) joint, located at the bottom of the big toe.

 During most joint implant procedures the patient is placed under general anesthesia.
 For certain procedures a local anesthetic may also be applied directly to the targeted area.
 During the procedure, the damaged portion of the joint is removed while as much of the remaining healthy cartilage and bone is preserved.
 Depending on the extent of the damage, the synthetic joint may replace all or part of the inflamed joint.